Your details / payment

-In this day and age, sewage overflows still discharge directly into freshwater.
-Plastic accumulates in our rivers, while sediments suffocate the flora and fauna which call them home.
-Artificial barriers blockade the natural flow of rivers, halting the migrating fish.
-Despite the threat of climate change with its associated droughts and floods, humans continue to abstract unsustainable amounts of water from precious chalk steams and communities will suffer serious flooding as a result of intense rainfall events and land use change.
-These issues combine to create the perfect storm of river degradation; only 14% of rivers and lakes in England considered to be in good health by the Environment Agency.
+In this day and age, raw sewage still overflows into our rivers.
+Plastic accumulates there, and excess sediment suffocates the flora and fauna which call rivers home.
+Dams and weirs disrupt the natural flow of rivers, blocking migrating fish.
+Despite the threat of climate change with its associated droughts and floods, we are still abstracting unsustainable amounts of water from precious chalk steams and communities will suffer serious flooding as a result of intense rainfall events and land use change.
+These issues combine to create the perfect storm of river degradation; not one river in England was in good overall health in 2019, and only 14% of rivers and lakes in England are considered to be in good ecological health by the Environment Agency.
 We want to change that.
-It's not yet too late; there is still time to reverse the damage rivers have suffered under our hands.
-We can restore rivers to their former glory and strengthen resilience in the environment.
-We can build new habitats, ensuring that wildlife has a home for generations to come.
+It's not too late; there is still time to reverse the damage rivers have suffered in the last 200 years.
+We can revive rivers to their former glory and strengthen their resilience for people and nature.
+We can rebuild habitats, ensuring that wildlife has a home for generations to come.
 We can make our rivers a safer, cleaner place for people to swim, kayak, fish and play.
 We can boost the invaluable services rivers provide, nurturing ecosystems, strengthening economies and healthy communities.
 With your donation, we can support local Rivers Trusts to organise vital conservation work.
-Here’s an idea of the amazing work your donations help to fund:
+Here’s some of the amazing work your donations help to fund:

-- River clean-ups, improving our rivers for wildlife and humans alike
+- River clean-ups & restoration, improving our rivers for wildlife and humans alike

-- Supporting a national monitoring scheme to improve water quality and strengthen the case for bathing water standards
+- Supporting a national monitoring scheme to assess water quality and strengthen the case for bathing water standards

 - Tree planting, providing new homes for nature and reducing the risk of flooding